ThaisMap/Portfolio/README.md

 ## About the project

-The project means to showcase the personal and professional development skills I've been working on.
+The project is meant to showcase the personal and professional development skills I've been working on.

 ## Getting Started